 Much research shows that regular moderate drinkers are less likely to be obese than are abstainers.
 Hence, the title, Moderate Drinkers Less Obese.
-This is true over decaades of life and when alternative explanations are considered.
+This is true over decades of life and when alternative explanations are considered.
 That includes the possibility that some abstainers may be “sick quitters.”
-It also considers the possibility that drinkers may have m ore healthful lifestyles.
+It also considers the possibility that drinkers may have more healthful lifestyles.

-In this study researchers looked at the amount and frequency of alcohol consumption and obesity.
-However, their study was unique in looking at different levels of obesity.
+In this study researchers looked at the amount and frequency of drinking and obesity.
+And their study was unique in looking at different levels of obesity.

-Specifically, that was Class 1 obesity.
-Class II was BMI 35-<40 kg/m2 and Class III was BMI ≥ 40 kg/m2.
+That was Class 1 obesity.
+Class II was BMI 35 ≥ 40 kg/m2 and Class III was BMI > 40 kg/m2.
 This enabled the researchers to see the effects of alcohol on varying levels of obesity.

-Women drinker, in comparison to non-drinkers, had over 30% lower risk of obesity.
-And that was any level of obesity.
+Women drinkers, in comparison to non-drinkers, had over 30% lower risk of obesity.
+And that was at any level of obesity.
 Men drinkers, in comparison to non-drinkers, had 38% lower risk of Class 3 obesity versus subjects with a healthy weight.

-Among both sexes, more frequent alcohol consumption was associated with less obesity.
-However, heavy alcohol consumption was associated with increased risk of obesity.
+Among both sexes, more frequent drinking was linked with less obesity.
+But heavy drinking was linked with increased risk of obesity.

 Resources: Moderate Drinkers Less Obese